 Dog theft is something none of us want to consider, but as recently reported, according to a BBC investigation, 423 dog thefts have occurred within the first four months of this year, an increase of over 22% during the last two years.
-A total of over 5000 dogs have been reported stolen, the information provided by police forces in England and Wales since the beginning of 2013.
+Over 5000 dogs have been reported stolen, the information provided by police forces in England and Wales since the beginning of 2013.

 Dog theft is on the increase partly due to the fluctuating economy and when the expectations of profiting from stealing a pet turn out to be more lucrative.
 Regardless of the heartbreak of the owners affected, the law considers the theft of a dog similar to the theft of another possession, such as a mobile telephone, an old bicycle or a handbag.

-Regrettably, the current guidelines for sentencing give such little consideration to the classification of a dog as an asset that it is almost impossible for courts to levy prison terms on offenders.
-It’s no surprise that there are demands for a separate law for the theft of a pet.
+Regrettably, the current sentencing guidelines give such little consideration to the classification of a dog as an asset that it is almost impossible for courts to impose prison terms on offenders.
+It’s no surprise that there are demands for a separate law for pet theft.

 New Sentencing guidelines for theft

-The new guidelines, issued by the Sentencing Council that came into effect on February 1st, 2016, require the Court not only to place consideration on the dog’s value but to take into account any detrimental harm caused to the victim, be it the value of the dog to the owner and any emotional distress caused as a result of the dog theft.
+The new guidelines, issued by the Sentencing Council and effective February 1st, 2016, require the Court to consider not only the dog’s value but also any detrimental harm caused to the victim, be it the dog’s value to the owner or any emotional distress caused as a result of the dog theft.

 For a dog valued at less than £500